What CAD is—and what it is not

 Diagnostic definition (international consensus)

-Primary CAD is defined by chronic hemolysis, a cold agglutinin titer typically ≥64 at 4 °C, characteristic direct antiglobulin test findings, and absence of an underlying associated disorder.29
+Primary CAD is defined by chronic hemolysis, a cold agglutinin titer typically ≥64 at 4 °C, characteristic direct antiglobulin test findings, and absence of an underlying associated disorder.25

 DAT profile

-The typical serologic pattern is a monospecific DAT strongly positive for C3d alone, with IgG usually negative but weakly positive in up to 20% of patients.30
+The typical serologic pattern is a monospecific DAT strongly positive for C3d, with IgG usually negative but sometimes weakly positive.26

 Titer interpretation